Need help? We are available to speak to you 7 days a weekRead More

 How does the Department assess family violence claims?

-With respect to relevant family violence claims, the Department will carry out two assessments concerning the veracity of whether you were in a genuine and ongoing relationship with your former sponsor before your relationship ceased and your family violence claims.
+With respect to relevant family violence claims, the Department will carry out two assessments concerning the veracity of your relationship, assessing whether you were in a genuine and ongoing relationship with your former partner or child welfare sponsor before your relationship ceased and your family violence claims.
+This helps clarify family violence provisions for the long run.

-Demonstrating a genuine relationship and submitting a valid claim of domestic violence are not easy tasks, as it requires knowledge of migration law and legal procedures.
-If the Department is not satisfied you were in a genuine relationship before the incident, they will not assess your family violence claim.
-Australian Migration Lawyers have experience in this area of law, and have the capacity to provide you with clear, straightforward and compassionate advice to reduce the stress associated with this process.
+Demonstrating a genuine relationship and submitting a valid claim of domestic violence are not easy tasks, as they require knowledge of family violence law, migration law and legal procedures.
+If the Department is not convinced that you were in a genuine relationship before the incident, they will not assess your family violence claim and won't grant you family violence provisions.
+Australian Migration Lawyers have experience in this area of law and have the capacity to provide you with clear, straightforward, and compassionate advice to reduce the stress associated with this process of receiving family violence provisions.

 About the content author